Assessors

 • Tax Rate: The tax levy divided by the tax base.
 It is often expressed in terms of dollars per hundred or dollars per thousand.
 The tax rate is multiplied by the assessed value to determine the amount of property tax that each property owner must pay.

-Property Assessment and Revaluation FAQ’s
+Property Assessment and Frequently Asked Questions

 How can an assessment change when nothing has been done to the property?
 And how can it change if the assessor staff has not been inside my property?